AnotherLaughingMan/Zer0Talk-Releases/docs/THEME-EDITOR-USER-GUIDE.md

 - High-contrast themes
 - When you prefer flat design

-### Batch Editing Workflow
+### Individual Color Editing Workflow

-**Using Batch Mode for Multiple Colors:**
-1. Click the **Batch Edit Mode** button (list icon) in the toolbar
-2. Checkboxes appear next to each color
-3. Select the colors you want to change:
-   - Check individual colors
-   - Or click **Select All** to select all colors
-4. Copy a color from any color (click the copy icon next to it)
-5. Click **Paste** to apply that color to all selected colors
-6. Click the checkmark to exit batch mode

 **Quick Individual Color Editing:**
-1. Click the color preview square to open the visual picker
+1. Click the color preview square to open the visual color picker
 2. Adjust using the saturation/value picker or sliders
-3. Type exact hex codes in the hex field
+3. Type exact hex codes in the hex field within the color picker popup
 4. Click **Apply** to save

 **Copy/Paste Individual Colors:**